One Horizon|Docs

 Google Meet integration

-To easily share the standup board we also provide a handy Google Meet add-on.
+To easily share the standup board, we also provide a handy Google Meet add-on.
 This can be installed on a user or organization level.
-We have separate integration docs on this one.
+The add-on provides seamless screen sharing capabilities during remote standups.

 Post-standup

-Now when the daily is concluded you get a nice overview and everyone can get back to work.
+Now when the daily is concluded, you get a nice overview and everyone can get back to work.
 Meeting summaries capture what was discussed and any action items that emerged during the standup.
 These summaries are available to all team members after the meeting concludes.

 The standup history maintains a record of past meetings, making it easy to track progress over time and reference previous discussions.
 Next standup preparation begins immediately, with the system tracking new work and preparing summaries for the following meeting.